Kar44475/quickview/README.md

 # QuickView - NY Times Articles

-A Flutter application that displays the most emailed articles from the New York Times API.
+A Flutter application that displays the most popular articles from the New York Times API.

 ##  Running the Code